enonic/app-snapshotter/README.md

 The snapshotter-app enables automatic snapshotting of your Enonic XP repository indexes - see http://xp.readthedocs.io/en/stable/operations/backup.html

+Doing a snapshot will store only the changes from the last snapshot, so normally its a very lightweight operation.

 NOTE: You will still need a way to do backups of the blobs (files) - this is just to automate the snapshots of the indexes.